crowdresearch/collective/docs/issue_template.md

-1. Add a proposal title above that concisely summarizes the problem or suggestion.
-For best results add the title after adding all the other parts of this proposal so you can be sure that the title reflects the content.
+Add a proposal title above that concisely summarizes the problem or suggestion.
+For best results, add the title after adding all the other parts of this proposal so you can be sure that the title reflects the content.

 ## Problem
 1. Replace this text with a clear statement of the problem that needs to be solved.
 If feasible, include specific evidence or examples (e.g., screen shots, data) in support of the understanding of the problem.
-If this is a bug, report it in the Daemo repository instead of here: https://github.com/crowdresearch/daemo/issues/new
+If this is a bug, [report it in the Daemo repository](https://github.com/crowdresearch/daemo/issues/new) instead of here.

 ## Proposal
 2. If you have a solution to this problem and you will implement it, replace this text with a clear statement of the solution you propose to implement, including any relevant supporting files.
 It can strengthen your proposal to include *pros* and *cons*.
 If you have no solution, remove this Proposal section.
-3. Add yourself as an assignee to this proposal
+3. Add yourself as an assignee to this proposal.
 4. If this is a strategic milestone, add the `strategy` milestone.

 ### Implications
 5. Replace this text with short-term (and, if relevant, long-term) implications of executing this proposal.
 If it is a strategy proposl, long-term implications are required.

 ## Contact
-Slack username: 8.
-Replace this text with your Slack username, and if appropriate, a particular Slack channel where discussion should take place.
+8. Add your Slack username, and if appropriate, a Slack channel where discussion is taking place.

 <!--- Do not delete this section --->
 ---